vaferreiQMT/QuEST/docs/compile.md

 ## Multithreading

 Multithreading allows multiple cores of a CPU, or even multiple connected CPUs, to cooperatively perform and ergo accelerate QuEST's expensive functions.
 Practically all modern computers have the capacity for, and benefit from, multithreading.
 Note it requires that the CPUs have shared memory (such as through [NUMA](https://learn.microsoft.com/en-us/windows/win32/procthread/numa-support)) and so ergo live in the same machine.
-CPUs on _different_ machines, connected via a network, can be parallelised over using <a href="#compile_distribution">distribution</a>.
+CPUs on _different_ machines, connected via a network, can be parallelised over using [distribution](#compile_distribution).

 QuEST uses [OpenMP](https://www.openmp.org/) to perform multithreading, so accelerating QuEST over multiple CPUs or cores requires a compiler integrated with OpenMP.
 This is true of almost all major compilers - see a list of tested compilers in [`compilers.md`](compilers.md#cpu).
 <!-- @todo the above link fails in Doxygen; it's too stupid to recognise the section ref -->